cooperhewitt/d3-timeline-event-horizon/README.md

   getting a working demo out the door.

-* The library currently assumes the presence of jQuery (a copy of which is included in the `lib` directory.
+* The library currently assumes the presence of jQuery (a copy of which is included in the `lib` directory).
 This is not a feature and will be fixed soon.

 * The code that handles label placement could use some help.
 Some of it could